AnzinMaglente/Area-Calculator-Application/README.md

 # Area Calculator Application
- An Android Application for calculating the area of different shapes
+ An android application for calculating the area of different shapes.